cmu-mars/cmu-robotics/documents/p2-cp2.md

 An empty response is returned by this method.
 Any errors encountered during the injection of the given perturbations is communicated to the test harness API via its `/error` method.

+### GET: /status

+Returns a description of the current state of the SUT.

 ## Test Harness API